jEnbuska/none-dux/README.md

      const orgState = c.state
      //an action will be dispatched and returned `{ return dispatch({type: [GET_STATE], [TARGET]: ['a', 'b', 'c' ]})}`

-     //prevState on the other hand is instance spesific const orgPrevState = c.prevState;

      //If other branch of the object is mutated b.setState({d: {}})

-     //... then states will not change due to path copying expect(orgPrevState).toBe(c.prevState);
+     //... then states will not change due to path copying expect(orgState).toBe(c.state);
-     expect(orgState).toBe(c.state);

      // if state is changed
      c.setState({e: {}})

-     // old state will move to prevState expect(c.prevState).toBe(orgState);

-     //Accessing prevState after instance has been removed, is possible, but state is undefined const lastState = c.state;
+     const lastState = c.state;
      c.removeSelf();
      c.state; // causes console error;
-     expect(c.prevState).toBe(lastState)

      c.setState({}) // throws Error